SeijiEmery/Arith/cpp/README.md

     cd arith/cpp
     make

+This will build and run all examples (no output / printf / iostream only).
+Assembly output (in the form of .s files) is in build/.

 To see an example of what happens (at compile time) when there is an error, run

     make with_error